-All of the First 5 Tuolumne County cash and investments at June 30, 2020 were held in the County investment pool (pool), which is not rated by national credit rating agencies.
+All of the First 5 cash and investments at June 30, 2023 were held in the County investment pool (pool), which is not rated by national credit rating agencies.
 The pool is maintained by the County Treasurer and includes resources of the County and other non-County entities for the purpose of increasing interest income through pooled investment activities.
-Interest is apportioned to First 5 Tuolumne County based on its average daily balances on deposit in the pool.
-The weighted average to maturity of the pool's investments is 501 days as of June 30, 2020.
+The County pool is not registered with the Securities and Exchange Commission as an investment company.
+Interest is apportioned to First 5 based on its average daily balances on deposit in the pool.
+The weighted average to maturity of the pool's investments was 502 days as of June 30, 2023.

-First 5 Tuolumne County's portion of the pool is measured at fair value.
-However, investments in investment pools are not subject to the fair value hierarchy established by generally accepted accounting principles.
+First 5's portion of the pool is measured at fair value.
+However, investments in investment pools are not subject to the fair value hierarchy established by GAAP.

-First 5 Tuolumne County's portion of the pool is \$525,457 as of June 30, 2020.
+First 5's portion of the pool is \$718,569 as of June 30, 2023.